Houston’s Spinach Artichoke Dip: Restaurant Secret Revealed

 Meatball skewers or turkey pinwheels are also fantastic options.

-Honestly, the list goes on and on because its flavor pairs with a variety of foods.
+The list goes on and on because its flavor pairs with various foods.

 Copycat Houston's spinach artichoke dip, pita chips, and crackers on a tray.